 The Coronavirus is currently affecting people worldwide, with implications for financial, emotional, and physical well-being.
 We are all experiencing difficulties and challenges in different ways in the face of this global crisis, and it is normal to feel scared, confused, and overwhelmed.

-Counselling can be conducted on free platforms such as Zoom, Doxy.me that do not require any set up, software, or accounts to utilize and are secure and do not store any of the video chats in any way.
+Free platforms such as Zoom Doxy.me do not require any set up, software, or accounts to utilize and are secure and do not store any of the video chats in any way.
 One thing to note is that due to the nature of online communication, it is not possible to ensure the same degree of confidentiality as in-person counselling.
 However, your counsellor will do all that is in their power to ensure that you have a private and confidential space.

 Remember that your counsellor is still there for you as a support and can connect with you with greater flexibility during this time.
 Having someone to reach out to and a space to process all the feelings that may be coming up for you can help make this feel more manageable and give you a sense of connection is particularly important at this time.